istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl-analyze/index.md

     message: 'Referenced gateway not found: "bogus-gateway"'
 {{< /text >}}

 `enableAnalysis` runs in the background, and will keep the status field of a resource up to date with its current validation status.
-Note that this can't replace the utility of `istioctl analyze`:
+Note that this isn't a replacement for `istioctl analyze`:

 - Not all resources have a custom status field (e.g. Kubernetes *namespace* resources), so messages attached to those resources won't show validation messages.
 - `enableAnalysis` only works on Istio versions starting with 1.4, while `istioctl analyze` can be used on older cluster versions.